foliant-docs/foliantcontrib.confluence/README.md

 `collapse`
 :   Collapse code blocks into a clickable bar.
 Default: `false`

-Right now Foliant only converts code blocks by backticks\tildes (tabbed code blocks are ignored for now):
+Right now Foliant only converts code blocks by backticks/tildes (tabbed code blocks are ignored for now):

 ~~~
 This code block will be converted: